Multi-Rees Algebras of Strongly Stable Ideals: Gr obner Bases of the Multi-Rees Algebras of Strongly Stable Ideals

 \begin{remark} If $V$ is a sink of $\Gamma_{\mu} (I_1,I_2)$ with respect to $\mathcal{G}$, then $V_1$ must be the unique sink of $\Gamma_{\mu_1} (I_1)$ with respect to $\mathcal{G}_1$ and $V_2$ must be the unique sink of $\Gamma_{\mu_2} (I_2)$ with respect to $\mathcal{G}_2$. \end{remark}

-Given a vertex $V$ as in \Cref{twoV}, its associated monomials $m_1, \ldots m_p$ belong to $\MB_{M_1}$ region or $\MB_{N_1}$ region and monomials $n_1, \ldots, n_q$ belong $\MB_{M_2}$ region or $\MB_{N_2}$ region.
-If $V$ is a sink, by \Cref{TailComparisonRevlex} and \Cref{TailComparisonMixRevlex}, we can deduce several relations between the elements of $\mathcal{V}_i$ based on regions of the associated monomials of $V_i$ for each $i=1,2$.
+Given a vertex $V$ as in \Cref{twoV}, its associated monomials $m_1, \cdots , m_p$ belong to either the $\mathcal{B}_{M_1}$ region or the $\mathcal{B}_{N_1}$ region and the monomials $n_1, \cdots, n_q$ belong to the $\mathcal{B}_{M_2}$ region or the $\mathcal{B}_{N_2}$ region shown in \Cref{B(M_i)}.
+If $V$ is a sink, by \Cref{TailComparisonRevlex} and \Cref{TailComparisonMixRevlex}, we can deduce several relations between the elements of $\mathcal{V}_i$ based on the regions of the associated monomials of $V_i$ for each $i=1,2$.
 In the following lemmas, we describe several relations between the elements $\mathcal{V}_1$ and $\mathcal{V}_2$ for a sink $V$ by taking into account the regions of certain monomials.